Well-being at work: What if worker-owned cooperatives had it all figured out?

 Psychological contract

-The balance of the psychological contract in SCOPs.
-Provided by the author.
+The Balance of the Psychological Contract in SCOPs.
+Provided by the author

 The need for "transformational" leadership

-According to the SCOP network, at the end of 2022, there were 2,606 such structures, present in all sectors of activity, accounting for 58,137 jobs and $8.4 billion in turnover.
+According to the SCOP network, as of the end of 2022, there were 2,606 such organizations, operating across all sectors of activity, accounting for 58,137 jobs and €8.4 billion in revenue.
 These cooperative enterprises also recorded 11% growth compared to 2021.
-The five-year survival rate increased by 3 points compared to 2021, reaching 76% compared to 61% for all French companies.
-The strength of SCOPs therefore remains a serious asset for the French economy in terms of employment policies, but also in terms of policies aimed at promoting well-being at work.
+The 5-year survival rate increased by 3 percentage points compared to 2021, reaching 76% versus 61% for all French companies.
+The resilience of SCOPs therefore remains a significant asset for the French economy, not only in terms of employment policies but also in policies aimed at promoting well-being in the workplace.

 Claude Fabre, Associate Professor of Management Sciences (specializing in human resources), University of Montpellier and Florence Loose, Associate Professor of Social Psychology, University of Montpellier